 You’ll be surprised at the number of things to do on Grasshopper Island, assuming you want to do more than curl up with a good book on the dock.

-The biggest draw for kids – and a lot of the adults are the farm animals.
+The biggest draw for kids – and a lot of the adults are the farm animals at Island Spirits.
 The year I visited there were a couple of alpacas, pigs, goats, bunnies, and lots of hens so you could get fresh laid eggs.

 A trail around Grasshopper Island allows opportunities to stretch your legs and find a private dock – some of which are accessed via a rope down a steep bank.